kubeshark/docs/src/pages/en/install.md

 mascot: Cute
 ---

-You can get started in < 60 seconds by downloading the **Kubeshark** CLI [latest release](https://github.com/kubeshark/kubeshark/releases/latest), running `kubeshark tap -A` and pointing your browser to `localhost:8899`.
+You can get started in < 60 seconds by downloading the **Kubeshark** CLI [latest release](https://github.com/kubeshark/kubeshark/releases/latest), running `kubeshark tap` and pointing your browser to `localhost:8899`.

 ![Kubeshark UI](/kubeshark-ui.png)